aio-libs/aiohttp/docs/web_advanced.rst

 with application shutdown.
 The timeout can be adjusted with ``shutdown_timeout`` in :func:`run_app`.

-Another problem is if the application supports :term:`websocket`\s or *data streaming* it most likely has open connections at server shutdown time.
+Another problem is if the application supports :term:`websockets <websocket>` or *data streaming* it most likely has open connections at server shutdown time.